 The Story of Pienza, Italy

-In fact, UNESCO now recognizes Pienza historical center as a world heritage site, wanting to protect the first urban design principles of Bernard Rossellino.
-These days, people consider the town as one of the most beautiful examples of renaissance architecture.
+In fact, UNESCO now recognizes Pienza’s historical center as a world heritage site, wanting to protect the first urban design principles of Bernard Rossellino.
+These days, people consider the town one of the most beautiful examples of Renaissance architecture.

 Historic Center of Pienza